asrtghr/Beginner-Python-Projects-/README.md

 💻 `Sudoku: Sudoku solver using backtracking`

-💻 `Photo Editing in Python:` Python implementation of image filters.
-Use Python to adjust brightness and contrast, add blur, and detect edges!

 💻 `Markov Chain Composer:` Using Markov Chain to represent relationships between words in song lyrics and then generating new lyrics.. ahem interpretive poetry... from the graph